ANA flight cancellations top 450 with Boeing jet grounded

-TOKYO (Reuters) - All Nippon Airways Co, which has the biggest fleet of Boeing Co 787 Dreamliner jets, on Friday cancelled another 78 flights scheduled for January 29-31 - bringing total cancellations at the Japanese carrier since one of the planes made an emergency landing on January 16 to 459.
+TOKYO, Jan 25 (Reuters) - All Nippon Airways Co, which has the biggest fleet of Boeing Co 787 Dreamliner jets, on Friday cancelled another 78 flights scheduled for Jan.
+29-31 - bringing total cancellations at the Japanese carrier since one of the planes made an emergency landing on Jan.
+16 to 459.

 ANA says on its website that it flies around 3.7 million passengers each month on domestic and international routes